pytorch/rfcs/PyTorch-Sparse-Roadmap.md

  4  0  5
 [torch.FloatTensor of size 2x3]
 ```
+The COO storage scheme is favoured for representing high-dimensional sparse
+tensors in practice because it is easy to insert new elements: simply
+append a value to the end of the values array and concatenate a column of
+height `d` to the right of the index matrix.
+It is also flexible in that
+the elements do not need to be sorted in any particular order.

 One unusual feature of the PyTorch COO representation of tensors is that it
 permits a *hybrid* of sparse and dense dimensions.
 That is, the leading